-The Wonderful Versatility of Dijon Mustard What is the sacred trinity of the Burgundian culinary tradition?
-Many would argue that it is beef, red wine, and cheese – the red wines of Chambertin, Musigny and Volnay are as highly prized as the legendary dish Boeuf Bourguignon, particularly if it is made using beef from the […]
+What is Dijon Mustard and how is it used?
+What is the sacred trinity of the Burgundian culinary tradition?
+Many would argue that it is beef, red wine, and cheese – the red wines of Chambertin, Musigny and Volnay are as highly prized as the legendary dish Boeuf Bourguignon, particularly if it is made using […]

-The complexities of cheese and wine pairing No foodie topic is more open to debate, disagreement, and subjectivity than cheese and wine pairing.
+Which wines and cheese pair best together?
+No foodie topic is more open to debate, disagreement, and subjectivity than cheese and wine pairing.
 Local cuisine, different cultures, and personal preferences make what seem perfectly acceptable wine and food combinations to some, appear utterly awful to others.
 Our own feelings on this subject are almost schizophrenic; […]

 Cassis White Wines At first glance, there are few surprises left in French viticulture.
 The wines of Bordeaux, Burgundy and indeed Provence are globally renowned – Pauillac, Blanc de Blancs Champagne and Provencal rose are as much cultural icons, as they are wine styles.
 Yet, with real effort, there are still undiscovered regions and terroirs […]